UltraDEV007/Ruby-care/README.md

 ## Overview

-**Care** is a therapy/self-care app where a user will be able to track his mood, create affirmations, and read/share positive posts with the community.
+**Care** is a therapy/self-care app where a user will be able to track his mood, create affirmations, and read/share educational insights with the community.
 A post mvp feature will allow the user to track his symptoms.